-- 1. Increases Power of DOF & County Auditor-Controller - Accelerates the schedule for Successor Agencies (e.g. 3rd ROPS were due to DOF on Sept 1, 2012 instead of Oct 1, 2012) - 3.
+- 1. Increases power of DOF & County Auditor-Controller - 2.
+Accelerated the ROPS schedule for Successor Agencies - 3.
 Increases the pain for cities: - State can take local sales and property tax if the Successor Agency: - Fails to recover cash sent to City w/o enforceable obligation - Does not transfer \$\$ from housing fund ("LMIHF") - Fails to transfer unencumbered cash assets - Allows State to fine the Successor Agencies \$10,000 for each day the ROPS is late.